 - Clear the space behind you and make sure there are no distractions and you have a quiet environment, tell the people around you that you are in an interview and should not be interupted.

-- Make sure your Skype name is professional, like an email address should be.
+- Make sure your Skype name is professional, just as an email address should be.

-- It is a good idea to practice using a webcam or iPad, just to check that you have the microphone levels and the height of the camera in the right position.
-If you are using a laptop, raise the machine rather than tilting the screen to ensure you are center frame and viewed straight on and not from below.
+- It is a good idea to practise using a webcam or iPad, just to check that you have the microphone levels and the height of the camera in the right position.
+If you are using a laptop, raise the machine rather than tilting the screen to ensure you are centre frame and viewed straight on and not from below.